BernhardPosselt/pf2e-kingmaker-tools/docs/structure-rules.md

   * **ruin**: one of either **decay**, **crime**, **strife**, **corruption** or **any**
 * **gainRuin**: optional, exactly the same as **reduceRuinBy**
 * **increaseResourceDice**: optional, key is either **village**, **town**, **city** or **metropolis** and value is a number that increases resource dice gained each turn
-* **ignoreConsumptionReductionOf**: optional, a structure name that is removed from consumption reduction in a settlement
+* **ignoreConsumptionReductionOf**: optional, a structure id that is removed from consumption reduction in a settlement
 * **consumptionReductionStacks**: optional, if true, all structures with the same name in a settlement add up their consumption reduction